Blog

 • and execute the workflow end-to-end

 This ability to reason and act autonomously is what separates agentic AI from conventional automation or chat-based assistants.
+In theory, of course.
+What happens in practice becomes clear a little later.
+Now, let's focus on how the buying workflow is going to change.

 A Different Kind of Interaction — The Customer Perspective

-For merchants, this means their digital storefront is no longer the only interaction surface.
 Agents, on behalf of the customer, may explore the catalog, evaluate availability, or assemble product combinations often without direct website navigation.

-A clear example of this shift is happening right now in front of your eyes.
+A clear example of this new paradigm is happening right now in front of your eyes.
 Start browsing for something on Google, and you will immediately spot the new AI mode.
 Google’s AI Overviews can summarize products, compare options, and surface recommendations directly within the results page, often before a shopper ever clicks through to a retailer’s website.

 These AI-driven panels pull from structured data, reviews, and product feeds to present a curated set of options tailored to the user’s query.
 In practice, this means discovery now begins with an intelligent system that interprets intent — not with traditional category pages or filters.
+And, as a result, the role of AI in ecommerce changes dramatically.

 How Autonomous Agents Expand the Role of AI in Ecommerce